HumanSignal/label-studio/docs/source/tags/style.md

 ```
 ### Example

-Adjust the default CSS styling in Label Studio to surround each radio button choice with a solid green border
+Adjust the default CSS styling in Label Studio to surround each radio button choice with a solid green border.

 ```html
 <View>